-The overall health of the container plants in DG-4A was noted as being good.
+The overall health of the container plants in DG-4A was noted as being good; however, some were starting to show signs of seasonal dieback.
+Approximately less than 10 percent of the container plants and stakes were noted as showing signs of stress and a negligible amount were noted as being dead or missing.
+This is approximately the same percentage of plants that were showing stress during the previous monitoring visit.
 This included the remaining container plants from the first installation and the replacement container plants that were installed to replace the container plants and stakes planted in the middle section of DG-4A that appeared to be dead or in a condition unlikely to recover during previous monitoring visits.
 Stress may be occurring due to similar reasons described for DG-4 WOUS and DG-4 WOUS Connections.
 It should also be noted that a portion of DG-4A was inundated for two short periods of time during January and February of 2023; however, the inundation does not appear to have contributed to higher levels of stress or mortality in these areas.
-Formal mortality counts will be taken for DG-4A during the 2024 guantitative monitoring and will be included in the 2024 annual reporting.
-The majority of the recently planted mulefat and willow stakes were noted as showing signs of new growth.
+Formal mortality counts will be taken for DG-4A during the 2024 quantitative monitoring and will be included in the 2024 annual reporting.
 Some of the container plants were noted as lacking well defined basins and should have their basins properly constructed and/or repaired.
 The installation of plants in the DG-4A mitigation area appears to have been completed successfully and the installation of the replacement container plants should increase native cover.
 The current issues identified during the monitoring visit are not expected to have an effect on the continued growth of the plants in the mitigation area.
 Photos 5 through 9 in Appendix B document the mitigation area during the monitoring visit.

-Native plant germination from natural recruitment was noted throughout the DG-4A mitigation area.
-Native plants such as mugwort, mulefat, tall flatsedge, salt heliotrope (Heliotropium curassavicum), Hooker's evening primrose (Oenothera elata), and Douglas' nightshade (Solanum douglasii) were observed sprouting in the mitigation area.
+Native plant germination from seed application and natural recruitment was noted throughout the DG-4A mitigation area.
+Native plants such as mugwort, mulefat, tall flatsedge, salt heliotrope (Heliotropium curassavicum), Menzie's goldenbush (Isocoma menziesii), Hooker's evening primrose (Oenothera elata), and phacelia (Phacelia spp.) were observed sprouting in the mitigation area.
 Native cover was estimated to be approximately 45 percent during the monitoring visit.

-Nonnative weed cover in the DG-4A mitigation area ranged from approximately 5 to 10 percent during the monitoring visit which is approximately 10 percent lower than what was observed during the previous monitoring visit.
-Nonnative species observed included black mustard, poison hemlock, and perennial pepperweed.
-Most of the nonnative weeds observed in this mitigation area were just starting to germinate; however, some of the black mustard was starting to flower and will soon go to seed.
-These areas should be weeded prior to seed production.
+Nonnative weed cover in the DG-4A mitigation area ranged from approximately 10 to 20 percent during the monitoring visit which is approximately 5 percent higher than what was observed during the previous monitoring visit.
+Nonnative species observed included black mustard, poison hemlock, and perennial pepperweed (Lepidium latifolium).
+Most of the nonnative weeds observed in this mitigation area were just starting to germinate.
 As weed abatement continues in the mitigation areas, it is anticipated that the seed bank of nonnative and invasive weeds will decrease; however, perennial pepperweed easily resprouts from rhizomatous roots that can be difficult to fully remove with hand tools.